dianziji/NYU_Tandon_CS_Bridge/README.md

  </p>

 <h2 align = "center" >About the Bridge Program</h2>
 <p>The NYU Tandon Bridge course was developed to build foundational skills in those without a technical background in order to prepare for applying to our select STEM graduate programs.
-Taught by faculty of the NYU Tandon Computer Science department, this 100% online course covers topics that include discrete math, data structures and algorithms, and principles of operating systems.
+The Bridge is a single, non-credit course equivalent to 400 hours of learning, taught by faculty of the NYU Tandon Computer Science department. this 100% online course covers topics that include discrete math, data structures and algorithms, and principles of operating systems.
 All course instruction is conducted exclusively in English.</p>

 <h2 align = "center" >Course Topics</h2>
 <ul>